Shift3/standards-and-practices/code-quality/validation/README.md

 ## RegEx Email Validation Example (JavaScript)

+- DISCLAIMER: RegEx email validation should not be your sole source of email validation, rather it should be used to help your UI display an `invalid email` message.
+Whenever possible, one should include a process to confirm a given email address (e.g. send an email for the user confirm their email address).

 - An email is a string (a subset of ASCII characters) separated into two parts by @ symbol, a "personal_info" and a domain, that is personal_info@domain.
 The length of the personal_info part may be up to 64 characters long and domain name may be up to 253 characters.

 ```javascript
 /^\w+(?:[\.-]?\w+)*@\w+(?:[\.-]?\w+)*(?:\.\w{2,24})+$/
 ```

-- Fun fact: The longest Top Level domain in English is .cancerresearch which 14 characters.
-The longest currently in existance is 24 characters.
+- Fun fact: The longest Top Level domain in English is .cancerresearch which is 14 characters.
+The longest currently in existence is 24 characters.

 ### The personal_info part contains the following ASCII characters: